techwhizbang/bright-idea/README.md

 ## Summary ##

-All too often the subtleties between integration and functional testing are blurred.
+All too often the subtleties between unit, integration, and functional testing are blurred.

-"Bright Idea" is a coding kata focused on teaching developers the differences between unit, integration, and functional testing.
+"Bright Idea" is a coding kata focused on helping developers think about the differences between unit, integration, and functional testing.

 ## Description ##